biranjan/lambda_demo/readme.md

 I mostly used web interface not create lambda and uses python 3.7 all the library are already included so there is no other dependencies.

 ### Other Task
 Sadly having not used aws cloud formation I got stuck writing template for cloud formation and to keep my sanity I decided to stop and write documentation.
-Although there resource.template file here of what I manged.
-I believe here I can aso write a trigger rule which I did not manage
+Although the resource.template file is here of what I manged.
+I believe here I can aso write a trigger rule which I did not manage.